Skip to content

 Press the Start button to open the main menu, go to System settings and find Security.
 There, you can toggle Enforce security on or off.
 Be aware that you need to restart the device for the change to take effect.

-After you enabled additioal security and rebooted your device, return to the Security menu.
+After you enabled additional security and rebooted your device, return to the Security menu.
 Below the toggle to Enforce security you will find the Root password now.
 The root password is generated randomly and sometimes changes automatically when the system receives updates or when major settings have been modified.
 However, you will always be able to look up your current root password by returning to this menu.

 The password and the username root must now be used to access the device via network.